alephjs/aleph.js/CONTRIBUTING.md

 ## Contributing to Documentation

-You are welcome to improve our documentation, the documentation repository is https://github.com/postui/alephjs.org/tree/master/pages/docs.
+You are welcome to improve our [documentation](https://alephjs.org/docs).